 US plant-based meat manufacturer Modern Meat is to launch its products in Australia in partnership with Adelaide-based Viveri, its first foray outside America.

-Under the partnership, Viveru will onboard Modern Meat into its production facility and distribute to its network of retailers and national grocers.
+Under the partnership, Viveri will onboard Modern Meat into its production facility and distribute to its network of retailers and national grocers.

 “This is a great achievement for our company and the first step outside North America to becoming a global competitor in the plant-based meat alternative industry,” said Craig Wallace, head of global acquisitions for Modern Meat.